kgrid-objects/cpic-collection/README.md

 # CPIC gudieline objects
 This is a collection of objects that focus on dosing guidelines as provided by the [CPIC pharmacogenomic guidelines](https://cpicpgx.org/guidelines/).
-These objects generally take allele pairs as inputs and return the correct dosing guideline based on a patient's alleles.
+These objects generally take allele pairs as inputs and return the corresponding drug selection or dosing guideline recommendation based on a patient's alleles.

 # Making CPIC objects
-All CPIC guideline objects have a few things in common.
-All CPIC objects should
+Every CPIC guideline object has a few things in common with all others.
+All CPIC objects should:
 * Take an allele pair as a parameter
 * Use guidelines provided for specific drug and enzyme from https://www.pharmgkb.org/
 * Have an output that is the dosing guideline in the form of a JSON object with the following keys: